JKnivesworthy/cameradore64/README.md

 slideshow driver written in 6502 assembly, assembled by a small assembler that lives in the same HTML file.

-Choosing colours is the whole game.
-Each 4x8 block gets three of the sixteen available, so the converter tries every possible combination for every block and keeps whichever reproduces that block most closely, comparing colours in CIE Lab so the choices match what the eye actually sees rather than what looks close arithmetically.
+Choosing colors is the whole game.
+Each 4x8 block gets three of the sixteen available, so the converter tries every possible combination for every block and keeps whichever reproduces that block most closely, comparing colors in CIE Lab so the choices match what the eye actually sees rather than what looks close arithmetically.